eryulee/Products/README.md

 #### PostMVP
 -Hover effect for all buttons
 -Allow user to save favorites
-- Add start rating system
+- Add star rating system
 - Use local storage to save user favorites
 - make a separate 'Form' component